alexweinfurter/data-science/_posts/2020-08-27-munich-airbnb-data-analysis.md

 * Dropped binary features with low variance.
 * Dropped features with more than 70% of missing values.

+After performing the feature selection the dataset consisted of 95 features.

 ## Modeling
 To predict the AirBnB prices I trained a regression model with the XGBoost algorithm.

-Although XGBoost is able to handle missing values, all numerical features have been imputed with the sklearn Iterative Imputer (which is basically an iterative Bayesian Ridge regression).
-The imputers have only been trained on the training set to avoid data leakage.
-No feature or target scaling has been used since XGBoost (and tree-based models in general) are invariant to monotonic transformations like log-transform, etc..
+Although XGBoost is able to handle missing values, all numerical features have been imputed with an Iterative Imputer (which is basically an iterative Bayesian Ridge regression).
+Neither feature transformations nor scaling has been used since XGBoost (and tree-based models in general) are invariant to monotonic transformations like log-transform, etc..

 XGBoost has a large number of parameters which can be tuned.
 To speed up the hyperparameter tuning Randomized Search has been used instead of a gridsearch.